Anastasia-Labs/aiken-multisig-offchain/README.md

 // Configure the sign transaction const validateSignConfig: ValidateSignConfig = {
-  withdrawalAmount: 5_000_000n, // Amount to withdraw in lovelace
+  withdrawal_amount: 5_000_000n, // Amount to withdraw in lovelace
-  recipientAddress: recipientAddress, // Address to receive the funds
+  recipient_address: recipientAddress, // Address to receive the funds
-  signersList: [initiatorPkh, signer1Pkh], // Signatories participating
+  signers_list: [initiatorPkh, signer1Pkh], // Signatories participating
-  scripts: multisigScripts,
 };

 // Validate and prepare the transaction